jocho-here/coding-problems/README.md

 ## C++

-1. Permutation of an integer
+1. Prime permutation of an integer

 ## JAVA

+1. Chars categorization of a string

+## Python

-1. Count each chars of a string and print
+1. Permutation of a string

 ### Let's solve problems!